Vyral/brett-jennings/_posts/2026-03-30-the-costs-of-selling-a-home-in-silicon-valley.md

 How much money will you actually keep after selling your home?

-It’s a simple question, but one many sellers don’t fully answer until it's too late.
+It’s a simple question, but one many sellers don’t fully answer until it’s too late.
 Once you factor in commissions, preparation, taxes, and closing costs, your final number can look very different.
 Planning ahead is what helps you stay in control.

 To see how this plays out in real life, let’s look at a situation many sellers experience.